-- 1. A Safety Circular on the accident was prepared and distributed fleet-wide, stressing the lessons learned from the situation and reminding the applicable regulations from the SMS, best practice guidelines, COLREGs, seamen's practice and other organizational safety aspects; - 2.
-The details and the conclusions from the Company investigation were included and shared with masters and chief engineers during the shorebased, pre-boarding briefings; - 3.
-A plan was made to discuss the accident during the upcoming two sessions of the Company's three-monthly shore-based ISM seminars for the fleet's senior officers.
+- A Safety Circular on the accident was prepared and distributed fleet-wide, stressing the lessons learned from the situation and reminding the applicable regulations from the SMS, best practice guidelines, COLREGS. practice seamen's and other organizational safety aspects; - The details and the conclusions from the Company investigation were included and shared with masters and chief engineers during the shorebased, pre-boarding briefings; - A plan was made to discuss the accident during the upcoming two sessions of the Company's threemonthly shore-based ISM seminars for the fleet's senior officers.